Frequently Asked Questions

 If you have lost or damaged library materials, you will need to pay the cost of the item as well as any overdue fines associated with the item.
-No refunds are given for material returned after being paid as lost.
+Beginning November 1, 2019, no refunds will be given for items paid for or returned after being paid as lost.

 Please note that other CLEVNET library refund policies will follow their material.